 Note: The utility requires MSVBVM50.DLL and OLEAUT32.DLL to support its running environment.
 If you have encounter problems, please download them from the program’s website, and then extract them to your Windows\System folder.

-Orphans Remover can search and delete invalid shortcuts in Recent documents, Program files, Application data and any user defined folder.
+Orphans Remover (now discontinued) can search and delete invalid shortcuts in Recent documents, Program files, Application data and any user defined folder.

 This application also has a straight forward interface.
 By default it detects unnecessary stuff from the Start menu, Desktop, Favorites, History, Recent documents, as long as they are not pointing to removable drives.